Dong Qiwu

-He was a delegate to 1st-5th National People's Congress, and a member of standing committee of 4th and 5th NPC.
+He was a delegate to 1st–5th National People's Congress, and a member of standing committee of 4th and 5th NPC.
 A member of 1st, 3rd, 4th, 5th and 6th National Political Consultative Conference, and vice chairman of 5th and 6th NPCC.
-He served as a member of 1st-3rd National Defense Commission.
+He served as a member of 1st–3rd National Defense Commission.

 He was made a general in 1955.

 He died on 3 March 1989 in Beijing.

-His granddaughter is the mother of Yabshi Pan Rinzinwangmo.
+His granddaughter, Li Jie, is the mother of Yabshi Pan Rinzinwangmo.